-Someone much wiser than I – which, let’s be honest, is a fairly large group that might have trouble finding a meeting space big enough to get together – once shared this little nugget with me: “Seek first to understand, then to be understood.”
-As mortgage and real estate professionals, we’re required to take a gajillion hours of classes and then take a crazy confusing test JUST to get our licenses, so it’s natural to think we know a lot right out of the gate and that the world is just waiting for us to share it with them – and that feeling of being omniscient only grows over time.
+Speaking of wisdom, someone much wiser than I – which, let’s be honest, is a fairly large group of First Time Homebuyers that might have trouble finding a meeting space big enough to get together – once shared this little nugget with me: “Seek first to understand, then to be understood.”
+As mortgage and real estate professionals, we’re required to take a gazillion hours of classes and then take a crazy confusing test JUST to get our licenses, so it’s natural to THINK we know a lot right out of the gate and that the world is just waiting for us to share it with them – and that feeling of being omniscient only grows over time.
 (I’ll pause here if that last sentence made you laugh and caused you to shoot milk or another beverage through your nose and onto your keyboard.)

-The cold hard truth, really, is that someone with absolutely no experience in our industry could run circles around a 20-year veteran if she follows my friend’s advice and the veteran relies solely on his expertise.
-Paperwork, forms, negotiation, the art of the deal: all of these things can be learned along the way (and fine tuned and improved, of course, over time), but understanding the client, her needs, her goals, and her viewpoint HAS TO take place BEFORE anything moves forward.
+The cold hard truth, really, is that someone with absolutely no experience in our industry could run circles around a 20-year veteran if she follows my friend’s advice, and the veteran relies solely on his expertise.
+Paperwork, forms, negotiation, the art of the deal: all of these things can be learned along the way (and fine-tuned and improved, of course, over time), but understanding the client, her needs, her goals, and her viewpoint HAS TO take place BEFORE anything gets accomplished.
 Failing to do so or expecting to learn it along the way will only lengthen the process far more than necessary and waste a lot of time.

-For the sake of reference, Millennials are those folks who were born between 1981 and 1997: 21-37 year olds.
-Here are some of the items the smart ones over at NerdWalletshared in their article that caused me to look at this group of 66 million people a little differently:
+For the sake of reference, Millennials are those folks who were born between 1981 and 1997: 22-38-year-olds.
+Here are some of the items the smart ones over at NerdWallet shared in their article that caused me to look at this group of 66 million people a little differently:

 Also, to add further to my understanding, Fannie Mae conducted a survey among Millennials and found that more than a majority had a positive outlook about purchasing a home; two-thirds of the respondents felt it was a good time to buy even after the housing market collapse.
 Looks like these young folks DO want to purchase a home!